xiaohua-su/Recommender_System/README.md

 4. Incorporate a **content based filtering algorithm** to address cold start problem

-5. We would do **A/B testing** on the res system and subscriber retention
+5. We would do **A/B testing** on the recommender system and subscriber retention

 6. Build the second version of our app